Bryan De La Cruz Player Props: Marlins vs. Phillies

 Bryan De La Cruz At The Plate

-- De La Cruz has had an RBI in 29 games this year (34.9%), including 14 multi-RBI outings (16.9%).
-He has also driven home three or more of his team's runs in four contests.
+- In 34.5% of his games this season, De La Cruz has driven in at least one run.
+In 14 of those games (16.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.